John Calipari: 2019–24

 In April 2019, Calipari agreed to a "lifetime" contract with Kentucky, centered on a 10-year coaching extension, and a lifetime paid ambassadorship when he retires.

 Following a first round upset loss to the Oakland Golden Grizzlies in the 2024 NCAA Tournament, Calipari announced he would be leaving Kentucky, but did not immediately announce plans to retire or accept another job.

 University of Arkansas

 On April 10, 2024, Calipari was named the head coach at Arkansas, signing a 5-year deal worth $7 million a season.
 The deal also included a signing bonus of $1 million, annual $500,000 retention bonuses, and incentives based on the Razorbacks' NCAA Tournament performances.
+Calipari purposefully chose to keep his roster small in an 8-9 man rotation, despite having 15 scholarship spots available.

 Calipari led the Razorbacks to the Sweet 16 for the fourth time in five years in his first season at the helm.
 Despite an 0–5 start in the SEC and injuries to his two leading scorers, Calipari rallied his squad to 22 regular season wins.
-As a 10 seed, his team knocked off a Bill Self- led Kansas team and then a Rick Pitino-led St. John's team before falling to Texas Tech in overtime in the regional semifinals in San Francisco's Chase Center.
+As a 10 seed, his team knocked off a Bill Self-led Kansas team and then a Rick Pitino-led St. John's team before falling to Texas Tech in overtime in the regional semifinals in San Francisco's Chase Center.
 It was Calipari's first trip to the second weekend since 2019.

+In his second season as Arkansas head coach, Calipari led the Razorbacks to a 23–8 overall record.
+Arkansas played one of the toughest non-conference schedules in the nation, including all eight teams that advanced to the 2025 NCAA Elite Eight.
+Four of those eight teams were part of their non-conference schedule.

+The Razorbacks were led by freshman point guard Darius Acuff Jr., a consensus First-Team All-American and top-10 NBA Draft prospect who earned the SEC Freshman of the Year and SEC Player of the Year honors after the regular season.
+Calipari's Razorbacks won the 2026 SEC men's basketball tournament championship, improving their overall record to 26–8, with Darius Acuff being named the tournament MVP.
+In the NCAA Tournament, the Hogs won games against Hawai'i and High Point, eventually falling to 1-seed Arizona.